RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 # Next

 * Align `Test-IshSession` with `New-IshSession` plus both need tests: `NewIshSession.Tests.ps1` and `TestIshSession.Tests.ps1`

+* Go to async model, might be big investment, but theoretically is better, inspiration is on https://github.com/IdentityModel/IdentityModel.OidcClient.Samples/blob/main/NetCoreConsoleClient/src/NetCoreConsoleClient/Program.cs

 * Update github ticket that Access Management part of Tridion Docs 15/15.0.0 has an improvement where unattended *Service accounts* have to be explicitly created.
 Note that interactive logins are still allowed.
 * Describe what Tridion Docs User Profile disable means, and when it kicks in.
 * Describe when Last Log On is valid.
 Always on Access Management (ISHAM) User Profiles, even when logged in over Tridion Docs Identity Provider (ISHID) or any other federated Secure Token Service (STS).
 On Tridion Docs User Profile, so visible in Organize Space or through `Find-IShUser` cmdlet, only if you used Tridion Docs Identity Provider (ISHID).